mohitsc/NRDC-EE-model/README.md

 base_consumption_therms = 0.03412956 * base_consumption_kwh
 Variability of ER and gas water heaters probably won't be as much as EHP (overall usage will be similar but efficiency fluctuation won't be as much as EHP)

 Weighting by location from NEEA:
-NEEA Residential Building Stock Assessment 2016/2017
 Basement: Basement + Crawlspace
 Garage: Garage + Other
 Vented Closet: Main House